-I am convinced that it would all make a good documentary: not the actual history laid out above, but the individual family tales told over the decades, from one side of North America to the other.
+I'm convinced that it would all make a good documentary-not the actual history laid out above, but the individual family tales told over the decades, from one side of North America to the other.
 Along with the story as told within my own family, I'll cite two additional examples, both from the same internet forum.
-One woman insisted that relatives, crossing the continent with the all-important document in hand, had actually been accosted, and the Catholic priests (boo! hiss!) stole it from them.
-Another fellow (I withhold his name to protect him and his kin from the Canadian Illuminati, or other threatening entities.) said that it was his own parents who re-opened the case in the 1970's, but had to give it all up:
+One woman insisted that relatives, crossing the continent with the all-important document in hand, had been accosted, and the Catholic priests (boo! hiss!) stole it.
+Another fellow (I withhold his name to protect him and his kin from the Canadian Illuminati, or other threatening entities) said that it was his parents who re-opened the case in the 1970s, but had to give it all up:

-I thought it was do (sic) to finances.
-Then my oldest brother told me in the late 1980's that it was because our family was being watched and followed by persons unknown to us.
+I thought it was do [sic] to finances.
+Then my oldest brother told me in the late 1980s that it was because our family was being watched and followed by persons unknown to us.
 He was the first to notice this as he had just come home from the Vietnam War.
 He was a very decorated veteran and dealt with these kinds of things in his line of work in the military.
 I guess we attracted the wrong kind of attention.
 My brother said my parents dropped the case out of fear for their family's safety.
 They must have really hit a nerve or posed some kind of real threat.
 Most likely by having the kind of credible documentation necessary to prove their claim.

 Unfortunately, I do not have access to any of their documentation or records on the land claim.
-My oldest brother has them and he isn't going to give me a copy of them because he knows that I want to re-open the case and he doesn't want me to put his family at risk.
+My oldest brother has them, and he isn't going to give me a copy of them because he knows that I want to re-open the case, and he doesn't want me to put his family at risk.
 I know this is true as he was able to obtain a permit to carry a concealed firearm and was carrying a .45 automatic with him then.
 Primarily because he knew that I wanted to pursue this case to whatever end it took me.
 But I have little intimate knowledge and details of the case and no documents to speak of...

-Back on our side of reality, the whole affair certainly stirred up a mix of emotions in my own family.
-My mother told me that as a child she had been confused that the Catholic Church had treated a man so badly.
-But remember that she had been told as a child that the ancestor in question was a poor soldier who had fought bravely for his country, and the Church had taken his land from him.
+Back on our side of reality, the whole affair certainly stirred up emotions in my own family.
+My mother told me that as a child, she had been confused that the Catholic Church had treated a man so badly.
+Remember that she had been told that the man was a poor soldier who had fought bravely for his country, and the Church had taken his land from him.

-My great-grandmother Leah was such a devout Catholic that when she realized she was participating in a lawsuit against her own Church, she traveled to Montreal to personally relinquish her share in the Tessier land-claim.
-And as for me, the land in question is thirty acres in extent, and I am but one of a million descendants.
-So if I don't own a brick of the Basilica, I instead might own a square foot of land in downtown Montreal.
-If I could actually claim my square foot of land, I would imagine that it was behind the lectern of the Basilica of Notre-Dame, and from there I could let loose upon the Church for injustices, even crimes, over the years.
-But I see no evidence that the Catholic Church did any wrong to Urbain Tessier dit Lavigne, and I do not really expect to get one thin dime out of the case.
+My great-grandmother Leah was such a devout Catholic that when she realized she was participating in a lawsuit against her own Church, she traveled to Montreal to personally relinquish her share in the Tessier land claim.
+And as for me, the land in question is perhaps thirty acres in extent, and I am only one of perhaps more than a million descendants.
+So if I don't own a brick of the Basilica, I might instead own a square foot of land in downtown Montreal.
+If I could actually claim my square foot of land, it might be behind the lectern of the Basilica of Notre-Dame, and from there I could let loose upon the Church for injustices and crimes over the centuries.
+But I see no evidence that the Catholic Church wronged Urbain Tessier dit Lavigne, and I do not expect to get one thin dime out of the case.